icaruszhu/ip-law/README.md

 Please feel free to fork this course guide repo.
 Pull requests are also welcome.

 # Footnotes

+[^1]: This course guide is dedicated to my father Jianzhong Zhu (1951-2020), who sadly passed away in October 2020 (after losing a long battle against a host of painful illnesses).

-[^1]: You may try this to a ~~barrister~~ barista at a Starbucks shop: "Could I have a tall cup of latte?
+[^2]: You may try this to a ~~barrister~~ barista at a Starbucks shop: "Could I have a tall cup of latte?
 No milk please!"
 See what reaction you will get.
 Studying IP without knowing the "intellectual" background of its many subject matters is like having a cup of latte without milk.

-[^2]: I am inspired by Dan Hunter and Claudy Kamp, *A History of Intellectual Property in 50 Objects* (Cambridge University Press 2019)
+[^3]: I am inspired by Dan Hunter and Claudy Kamp, *A History of Intellectual Property in 50 Objects* (Cambridge University Press 2019)